1.01 Definitions. In this By-law and all other By-laws of the Association, unless the context otherwise requires;

 5.15 Declaration of Interest.
 It shall be the duty of every Officer of the Association who is in any way, whether directly or indirectly, interested in a contract or arrangement or proposed contract or proposed arrangement with the Association to declare such interest to the extent, in the matter and at the time required by the Act, to refrain from voting in respect of the contract or arrangement or proposed contract or proposed arrangement.

 5.16 Remuneration.
 No Officer shall receive compensation, either directly or indirectly, for acting as such.
 When possible, Officers shall pay their travelling and other out-of-pocket expenses properly incurred by them in attending meetings or the Executive Committee or Meetings of Members or other business of the Association authorized by the Executive Committee.

 5.17 Committees.
 The Executive Committee includes three sub-committees for purposes such as Communication, Membership and Conference.
-Each committee is comprised of one of the Vice Presidents and three to four additional members appointed from the other Executive Members.
+Each committee is comprised of one of the Vice Presidents and three to five additional members appointed from the other Executive Members.
 Any such committee may formulate its own rules and procedures, subject to such regulations or directions as the Executive Committee may make from time to time.
 The Executive Committee may create any other sub-committee such as an Awards Committee, or a Nominating Committee, as needed to conduct the affairs of the Association and further its development.